akshaybabloo/spark-hugo-theme/README.md

 - Responsive design
 - Suitable for researchers, PhD candidates, personal website and bloggers
 - Disqus support
-- Google Ads support (Only for blogs) and AMP blogs
+- Google Ads support (Only for blogs)
 - Google Analytics support with event tracking
 - Uses SASS/SCSS, no NodeJS needed
 - Can change the colour of the theme